 Tackling tax dodging: the UN Tax Convention

-Each year, around $1 trillion – £785 billion – of corporate profit is hidden in tax havens.
 Meanwhile, the climate crisis worsens and inequality skyrockets.
 We need money to deal with these crises – which negotiators at the United Nations are currently hashing out a game-changing proposal to get.

-The UN Tax Convention is a rare chance to tackle tax dodging and rebalance power in the global economy.
-While details are still being negotiated, it is likely to include measures making corporate tax dodging much easier to spot – and may even go as far as wealth taxes on the super-rich, and carbon taxes to make big polluters pay for their climate-wrecking actions.
-Now, the UK must get on board, or risk being left behind.
+The UN Tax Convention is a rare chance to tackle tax dodging, rebalance power in the global economy and make big corporations and the super-rich pay their fair share.
+While details are still being negotiated, it is likely to include measures making corporate tax dodging much easier to spot – and could potentially enable wealth taxes on the super-rich, and carbon taxes to make big polluters pay for their climate-wrecking actions.

 The impact of austerity will take time, and a lot of public money, to fix.